blockchain-insights/blockchain-data-subnet-ops/miners/bitcoin-funds-flow/README2.md

         - If `END_HEIGHT` is not set, indexer keeps indexing blocks in real-time, starting from `START_HEIGHT`.
         - You can specify multiple pickle files to `BITCOIN_V2_TX_OUT_HASHMAP_PICKLES` variable, splitting each pickle file name by comma.
 It loads those pickles files into memory and uses them for fast indexing.

-    - Run `docker compose run indexer`
+    - Run `docker compose up -d indexer`

 7. Check indexing status